solowiej/API_NBP/README.md

-#CurrencyCalculator (NBP API, JSON, XML)
+CurrencyCalculator (NBP API, JSON, XML)

-A console application using the NBP API.
+CurrencyCalculator is a console application using the NBP API, JSON, XML.
 Possible actions that can be performed:

 - posibility to choosing the currency that interests us